TritonDataCenter/sdc-manta/docs/man/man1/manta-adm.md

 may be any of "open", "closed", "all", or "recent".
 The default is "open".

 See also the `manta-adm alarm show` command.

+`manta-adm alarm maint create CREATE_OPTIONS`

+Creates (schedules) an Amon maintenance window, which is a period of time and a scope for which alarm notifications are suspended.
+Maintenance windows have a start time, an end time, and an operator-provided notes field (typically used to reference a ticket number in some other system).
+By default, maintenance windows affect all notifications for an account (and so Manta maintenance windows affect all Manta-related notifications), but they can be scoped to a specific set of probes, probe groups, or machines.

+During maintenance windows, Amon continues to execute all probe checks and it continues to open new alarms for failing probe checks.
+However, faults created during a maintenance window that are within the scope of that window are reported as "maintenance faults", and such faults do not trigger notifications.

+As an example, suppose an operator creates a maintenance window for the period today between 0200Z and 0400Z scoped to machine "lb7".
+At 0214Z, Amon detects a failure for a "log-scan" probe on machine "lb7" that would normally open a new alarm and send notifications.
+The alarm is opened as usual.
+Because the event happened within the maintenance window's time period and within its scope (namely, machine "lb7"), a new maintenance fault is created, not a regular fault, and no notifications are sent out.
+But the alarm remains open until an operator closes it.
+A probe check failure for "lb7" after 0400Z would result in a normal fault being created for the same alarm, and notifications would be sent.
+Similarly, a probe check failure at 0300Z for a different machine would result in notifications being sent, even if the resulting fault would be attached to the same alarm (e.g., because the "lb7" probe and this new probe are in the same probe group).

+The following three option-arguments are always required:

+`--start START_TIME`
+  Specifies the start time of the maintenance window.  `START_TIME` should be an ISO 8601 timestamp, or else the special string `now`, which means that the window should begin immediately.

+`--end END_TIME`
+  Specifies the end time of the maintenance window.  `END_TIME` should be an ISO 8601 timestamp, and it must be later than the specified start time.

+`--notes NOTES`
+  Provides arbitrary notes to be recorded with the window.
+This is intended for operators to reference tickets or other identifiers in other systems.
+The system ignores the contents of this field except to report it back via the other subcommands.

+You may also specify:

+`--machine MACHINE_UUID, --probe PROBE_UUID, --probegroup GROUP_UUID`
+  Limits the scope of the maintenance window so that it only affects the specified machines, probes, or probe groups.
+You can specify any one of these options multiple times (e.g., to specify multiple machines), but you cannot mix these options together.
+The values are only validated for basic syntax.
+  They are not validated against the set of deployed machines, probes, or probe groups.

+Note that Amon automatically deletes maintenance windows whose end time has passed.
+This tool does not allow you to create maintenance windows whose end time is in the past.

+Example: create an alarm for the period between 0200Z and 0400Z on July 17, 2017 associated with ticket `CM-123`

+    # manta-adm alarm maint create --start=2017-07-17T02:00:00Z \
+        --end=2017-07-17T04:00:00Z --notes "CM-123"

+`manta-adm alarm maint delete WIN_ID...`

+Deletes (cancels) the maintenance windows with identifiers `WIN_ID...`.
+The windows will no longer show up in the `manta-adm alarm maint list` or `manta-adm alarm maint show` output, and Amon will resume sending notifications for events that would have fallen within the window's time period and scope.

+`WIN_ID` is Amon's integer identifier for the window.
+You can retrieve this from the `manta-adm alarm maint list` or `manta-adm alarm maint show` commands.

+This command attempts to separately delete each of the specified windows.
+If it fails to delete any of them (e.g., because they're not valid window identifiers or because of a transient problem with Amon), it may still have deleted others.

+`manta-adm alarm maint list [-H] [-o FIELD...]`

+Lists basic information about outstanding maintenance windows.
+This command is intended when you want tabular output or specific fields.
+See the `manta-adm alarm maint show` command for a more useful human-readable summary.

+`manta-adm alarm maint show`

+Summarizes each outstanding maintenance window.
+This is intended for human operators, not programmatic tools.
+The output format may change in future versions.

 `manta-adm alarm metadata events`